sefi0609/Python-Apps/To-Do list web app/README.md

 I have added a requirements.txt file just in case you want to deploy the app.
 you can take a picture of yourself and save it,
 you can upload photos.
+I have added just for fun the Astronomy Picture of the Day,
+From the NASA open APIs.

 ![image](https://github.com/sefi0609/Python-Apps/assets/81361291/8879495a-f18e-42fa-a6f5-beac61438883)